project-oak/oak/rfcs/1440_generic_planner_node.md

 communications with other nodes.
 It will send a filtered version of the config map as part of the initialisation message, based on the configuration keys specified in the `config_files` field.

+The planner node will also create the required pseudo nodes based on the configuration.
+The initial version will only support a single gRPC server pseudo node and won't support HTTP server pseudo nodes.
+If required, support for these can be added as later improvements.

 ### Node and Channel Creation